nick-bratton/susi/README.md

   * directly message employees when they have unconfirmed time entries
   * provide an interactive modal through which they can view their suggested time entries and confirm them, or alter them and then confirm them, all without ever having to leave Slack.

-The structure of this repository is one main script (`app.js`), one internal API (`server.js`), a few service scripts in the *services* directory for interacting with the Slack and 10000ft APIs (respectively, `slack.js` and `tenK.js`) and for tunneling HTTP requests (`ngrok.js`) from Slack to our API.
+The structure of this repository is one main script (`app.js`), one internal API (`server.js`), and a few service scripts in the *services* directory for interacting with the Slack and 10000ft APIs (respectively, `slack.js` and `tenK.js`).
 In addition, the *forever* directory contains a config file for the Node process manager [forever](https://www.npmjs.com/package/forever).

 # Table of Contents